Lesley University: South Campus

-The South Campus is in Harvard Square.
+The South Campus, formerly called the Brattle Campus, is on Brattle Street in the Old Cambridge Historic District, just west of Harvard Square.
+It is the former site of the Episcopal Divinity School.
+Lesley purchased the property completely in 2018, having previously shared it with Episcopal Divinity School.
+At some point between 2018–2020, it was renamed "South Campus".

 It is home to four residence halls, a dining hall, classrooms, the Sherrill Hall, and the Graduate School of Arts and Social Sciences—that building is also the birthplace of Charles Sanders Peirce.

 Doble Campus

-The Doble Campus is adjacent to Cambridge Common.
+The Doble Campus is between Harvard Square and Porter Square.
+It is named for Lesley benefactor and former chair of the Lesley Corporation, Frank C. Doble.

 It is home to residence halls and a dining hall, classrooms, and the College of Liberal Arts and Sciences, as well as Marran Theater and a variety of administrative offices.
 It is also home to many student life facilities, such as the Margaret McKenna Student Center, the Information Commons (a 24-hour computer lab and study space), and the fitness center.
-The campus is named for Lesley benefactor and former chair of the Lesley Corporation, Frank C. Doble.

 Porter Campus

 The Porter Campus is in Porter Square.

 It is home to the majority of the university's classroom space, the College of Art and Design, the Lunder Arts Center, the Graduate School of Education, as well as Student Administrative and Financial Services, the university bookstore, the Moriarty Library and the majority of the university's art galleries.

 Student life

-Residential life

-Residential Life at the university is for undergraduates.
-The program emphasizes community building, personal growth, and offers many leadership opportunities.
-Including: Community Advisors (Resident Assistants), Community Council, Residence Life Advisory Board, and Summer Resident Assistants.
-The university offers a variety of housing options from traditional style dormitories to Victorian homes and suite-style apartments.